A New FLOW Initiative Helping to Place Water Stewardship at the Heart of All that Communities Do while Addressing Climate Change

 Putting water at the center of decision-making will lead to good decisions in all sectors.
 Water is not only a resource critical to life, but also a centerpiece of community life, particularly here in the Great Lakes basin.

-Threats to water include increasing population and urbanization, emerging contaminants, and attacks on state and federal clean water standards, groundwater, wetland, and surface water protections.
+Threats to water include climate change, an increase in population and urbanization, emerging contaminants, and attacks on state and federal clean water standards, groundwater, wetland, and surface water protections.
 Local participation, collaboration, and leadership in defending water resources are more critical than ever.
 Communities cannot afford to wait for state and federal governments to help or take the lead.

 OUR20 Communities: A Great Lakes Movement

-FLOW, through our new OUR20 Communities initiative, is committed to educating and empowering local citizens, governments, businesses, and groups to becoming front-line champions of water and its protection in the Great Lakes basin.
+FLOW, through our new OUR20 Communities initiative, is committed to educating and empowering local citizens, governments, businesses, and groups to becoming front-line champions of fresh water and its protection in the Great Lakes basin as the region faces urgent challenges caused by climate change.

 “OUR20” refers to the approximately 20 percent of the world’s surface freshwater found in the Great Lakes watershed.
 OUR20 Communities and their stakeholders put freshwater protection and sustainability at the center of local decision-making to assure water remains public, safe, clean, and affordable for all.
 An OUR20 Community – with complete information and the active participation of its residents, local officials, groups, and businesses – fully blends water quality and quantity protection into planning, zoning, and everyday government and business practices.